jesababon/jesicaAbabon/README.md

 ### `Apps`

-This site is meant to showcase my dev projects.
+This my personal website where I showcase my dev projects.

-### `Blog`

-I hope to add a personal blog to this at some point.

 **Note: This may soon also contain examples of my artwork.**

-I make things, with my hands and digitally.
+I make things, manually and digitally.